sid9102/sid-one-sdk/design.md

 - Adding more models for other API endpoints.
 - Implementing a resource-based interface for more flexible querying.
 - Adding caching mechanisms to improve performance.

-Overall, the SDK is designed with a focus on clean code, ease of use, and extensibility to support a wide range of use cases and requirements.